-Where incidents have revealed failings in command or have caused danger to officers, staff or the public, consideration should be given to informing the IIA to provide an provide an opportunity for independent scrutiny where appropriate.
+In DSI incidents that have revealed failings in operational command or supervision, or have caused danger to officers, staff or the public, consideration should be given to informing the IIA to provide an opportunity for independent scrutiny where appropriate.

 If the above criteria are not met, the force should still consider the proportionate application of these procedures, where appropriate.